fewagency/best-practices/Bedrock/getting-up-and-running-with-bedrock.md

 2. Do one of the following:
     - Fire up a new browser tab and go to https://www.oderland.se/clients/knowledgebase/102/Ansluta-med-SSH.html (a guide by Oderland in Swedish on how to set up SSH keys in cPanel in their environment) and follow the guide there.
     - Or, better yet, if you already have an existing keypair on your local machine (if you are uncertain, check this guide https://help.github.com/articles/checking-for-existing-ssh-keys/ ):
-        1. Open the public key (with the .pub extension) in a texteditor
+        1. Open the public key (with the .pub extension) in a texteditor like Vi.
-        2. Copy the contents of the public key
+        2. Copy the contents of the public key.
         3. Under SSH Access in cPanel, click "Import key"
-        4. Give the key a name, preferrably one that identifies your machine
+        4. Give the key a name, preferrably one that identifies you and/or your machine
         5. Paste what you copied in step 2 to the "Public key" field
         6. Leave "private key" and "pass phrase" empty.
         7. Save and go back to "SSH access".
         8. Click on "handle" next to the newly imported key and then authorize it.

-You should now be able to log in to the server by running the following in the terminal "ssh username@domain.void" where user is the master user name and server.void is the main domain for the Oderland account.
+You should now be able to log in to the server by running the following in the terminal "ssh username@domain.void" where user is the master user name and domain.void is the main domain for the Oderland account.

 ##Setting up Composer on remote server
 We also need to be able to run [Composer](http://getcomposer.org) on the server so let's set that up.